 The GoPro Session is the smallest action camera in the range, and the simplest — just one button to switch recording on or off, with all other controls done via the mobile app.
 It usually has the lowest specs in terms of resolution and frame rate, the lowest price, and is aimed firmly at consumers wanting hassle-free footage.
 Oh, and the ‘Hero 5’ part refers to the fact they’re fifth generation cameras, following the Hero 4.

-It’s not as simple as saying one’s better than the other, though — the GoPro Session could be perfect if you want an action camera that’s as small as possible, so you can fit it to a helmet or under your saddle.
-The Black has higher spec, but it could be overkill for your needs.
+It’s not as simple as saying one of these GoPros is better than the other — the Hero 5 Session could be perfect if you want an action camera that’s as small as possible, so you can fit it to a helmet or under your saddle.
+The Hero 5 Black has higher spec, but it could be overkill for your needs.

 There’s a simple one-button control on the top for powering the camera on and starting recording.
 And a USB Type-C port for charging and docking.